build-on-aws/content/tutorials/fullstack-llm-langchain-chatbot-on-aws/index.md

 ---
-title: "Unlock the power of Unstructured Data: From Embeddings to In Context Learning – Build a Full stack Q&A Chatbot with Langchain, and LLM Models on Sagemaker"
+title: "Build a Full stack Q&A Chatbot with Langchain, and LLM Models on Sagemaker"
-description: A full stack hands-on tutorial leveraging various AWS and Opensource technologies like AWS Sagemaker, T5 Flan LLM Model, Langchain , AWS OpenSearch to build your own car savvy AI Assistant.
+description: A full stack hands-on tutorial leveraging various AWS and Opensource technologies to build your own car savvy AI Assistant.
 tags:
   - llm
   - genai